 The evaluation will be signed by the evaluator, the faculty member being evaluated, (who may attach a statement to the evaluation), and the academic dean or director, and is placed in the faculty member's one evaluation file.
-When the dean of the college (or equivalent) is the evaluator, the annual evaluation must be forwarded to the Vice President for Faculty Development and Advancement for review and signature.
+When the dean of the college (or equivalent) is the evaluator, the annual evaluation including attachments, must be forwarded to the Vice President for Faculty Development and Advancement for review and signature.
 The required signature of the faculty member being evaluated certifies that the required discussion of the rating has taken place; it does not imply that the faculty member agrees with the rating.
 If a faculty member does not agree with the evaluation content, they may utilize the process for appealing an Evaluation Summary (see Provision for Appeal below).
 A copy of the evaluation should be made available to the faculty member being evaluated.
+Upon completion of annual evaluations, signed evaluation forms and attachments (including progress reports) must be forwarded to OFDA to ensure compliance with the CBA.

-In the case of an evaluation rating of "Does Not Meet FSU's High Expectations," the evaluator will fully document the less-than-satisfactory performance prior to discussion with the faculty member.
+In the case of an evaluation rating of "Does Not Meet Expectations," the evaluator will fully document the less-than-satisfactory performance prior to discussion with the faculty member.
 After discussion is completed and attachments made, if any, the faculty member will indicate that the evaluation has been reviewed by signing the evaluation and indicating the number of pages attached.

-Non-tenured faculty members whose overall performance is rated "Does Not Meet FSU's High Expectations" in any given year shall be placed on a Performance Improvement Plan (PIP).
-A tenured faculty member whose overall performance is rated "Does Not Meet FSU's High Expectations" in three (3) or more of the previous six (6) evaluations shall be placed on a PIP.
+In the case of an evaluation rating of "Does Not Meet Expectations," the evaluator shall fully document the rating prior to discussion with the faculty member.
+Faculty members whose overall performance in any given year or whose performance in any single domain (i.e., research, teaching, or service) in three (3) or more of the previous six (6) evaluations is rated below "Meets Expectations" may be placed on a Performance Improvement Plan (PIP).
 A PIP shall be developed in one or more areas of assigned duties.
-The PIP shall be developed and written by the faculty member's supervisor in concert with the faculty member.
-It must include specific performance goals and timetables to assist the faculty member in achieving at least a "Meets FSU's High Expectations" rating.
-Specific resources, as identified in an approved PIP, shall be provided by the department/unit.
-Examples of recommendations/resources include, but are not limited to: working with the Center for the Advancement of Teaching; auditing a course; participating in a webinar or webcast; working with or observing the work of an outstanding professor; etc. If the faculty member and the supervisor are unable to agree on the elements of the PIP, the dean will make the final determination on the elements of the document.
+The PIP shall be developed by the faculty member's supervisor in concert with the faculty member and shall be written.
+It shall include specific performance goals and timetables to assist the faculty member in achieving at least a "Meets Expectations" rating.
+Specific resources identified in an approved PIP shall be provided by the department/unit.
+Examples of recommendations/resources include, but are not limited to: audit a course; participate in a webinar or webcast; work with or observe the work of an outstanding professor; etc. If the faculty member and the supervisor are unable to agree on the elements of the PIP, the dean shall make the final determination on the elements of the PIP.